Openpipes-org/.github/profile/README.md

 ### MIDI Pedalboard circuit

 Plans and Arduino code to build your full 32-note MIDI Pedalboard circuit, functioning as a standard peripheral for the whole ecosystem.

-### Complete organ wood console plans
+### Complete organ wood console

-with assembly instructions, allowing to build their own organ consoles.
+Plans with assembly instructions, allowing to build their own organ console.
 They are optimized to be easily assembled directly from the cut shop, from the provided cut list.